Pages: 1 2

 f1() is performed for all objects, f2() is performed for objects, and set to a for all objects.
 It would be expansion hell, and really, in the end, the last one executed would actually be stored.
 That's why it's a bad idea to make one variable operate on multiple objects.

-Offline (Male) polygone
+Offline (Unknown gender) polygone

 Contributor